-- 11. One dimensional motion of a particle - 12.
-The harmonic oscillator, forced oscillations - 13.
-Motion in two and three dimensions - 14.
-Non-inertial reference frames and dynamics - 15.
-Central forces: applications to celestial mechanics - Systems of particles Centre of mass and angular momentum - 17.
+- 1. One dimensional motion of a particle - 2.
+The harmonic oscillator, forced oscillations - 3.
+Motion in two and three dimensions - 4.
+Non-inertial reference frames and dynamics - 5.
+Central forces: applications to celestial mechanics - 6.
+Systems of particles Centre of mass and angular momentum - 7.
 Moment of inertia and rigid-body rotation

-G. Fowles, Analytical Mechanics 7th edition.
-Nelson; 2004.
+Required Text: G. Fowles, G. Cassiday, Analytical Mechanics.
+Thomson Publications; 2004